Eating Disorders

 Binge Eating Disorder:

 Identified by consuming large quantities of food in an uncontrolled manner.
-Some of the signs and symptoms of binge-eating disorder look like this:
+Unlike Bulimia Nervosa, periods of binge eating are not followed by purging, excessive exercise, or fasting.
+This is the most common eating disorder in the U.S. Some of the signs and symptoms of binge-eating disorder look like this:

-Emotional: Poor body image, depression, and excessive guilt
+Emotional: Poor body image, depression, excessive guilt, feeling distressed, ashamed, or guilty about your eating

 Need Help?